Ahmed-Hereiz/My-Python-Scripts/README.md

 # My-Python-Scripts

-## In this repo Iam making many python scripts which helps me while making any Machine Learning project
+## In this repository Iam making many python scripts which helps me while making any Machine Learning project

 ## Requirements :
 > - Python 3.6 or later